carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 1. Click on this [shared google sheet](https://docs.google.com/spreadsheets/d/1w78TuQUdtI2Fgk4DFG26YYkXTkUg2vTjVLaRH-D_7xk/edit?usp=sharing) and in the first column write without spaces your name and lastname.
 Check that you do not overwrite other participant's names.

-2. Now copy your instance address into your browser (Chrome or firefox) and login into R studio.
+2. Now copy your instance address into your browser (Chrome or Firefox) and login into R studio.
 The address should look like:  `http://ec2-3-235-238-92.compute-1.amazonaws.com:8787/`
-Your credencials are user: dcuser pass:data4Carp.
+Your credencials are user:dcuser pass:data4Carp.

 3. Data are already stored at your instance, but in case you lose your data you can donwload it [here](https://drive.google.com/file/d/15dW1sQCIhtmCUvS0IUOMPBH5m1gqNB0m/view?usp=sharing).

-## Exploring metagenome data with the terminal.
+## Exploring metagenome data with the terminal

 The terminal is a program that executes programs, and is better to deal with long data sets than a visual interface.
 First to visualize the content of our directory you can use the `ls` command.
 `ls`

-Now you can also known in which directoryare you standing by using `pwd`
+Now you can also known in which directory you are standing by using `pwd`.

-Lets explore the content of some of our data files.
+Let's explore the content of some of our data files.
-Files `.kraken` are the output of the kraken program, we can see a few lines of the file using the command `head`
+Files `.kraken` are the output of the Kraken program, we can see a few lines of the file using the command `head`.
 ~~~
 head JC1A.kraken
 ~~~